 Despite their compact dimensions, U-shaped linear actuators have very good load and moment capacities.
 This is because the raceways are spaced relatively far apart, so the geometry of the carriage is similar to that of a bearing block much larger than the actuator could accommodate in its standard form.

 Some manufacturers offer U-shaped linear actuators made from extruded aluminum profiles, with steel inserts for the linear guide raceways.
 Aluminum versions lack the rigidity of steel designs, but they offer a very compact profile and are often dimensionally interchangeable with steel versions, for a lower-cost option.
 While steel versions of U-shaped linear actuators use ball screws drives almost exclusively, aluminum designs are more likely to be offered with both ball screw and lead screw drive options.

-Originally developed for high-precision applications such as semiconductor wafer handling and medical diagnostic dispensing, whose space constraints wouldn’t allow a typical linear stage, U-shaped linear actuators are now used in a wide variety of industries and applications, including plasma welding, automated assembly, and optical inspection.
+Originally developed for high-precision applications such as semiconductor wafer handling and medical diagnostic dispensing — for which space constraints don’t allow a typical linear stage — U-shaped linear actuators are now used in a wide variety of industries and applications.
+These include plasma welding, automated assembly, and optical inspection.